Saigon is famous for its vibrant nightlife and food, but finding the best places is difficult for tourists, so is joining a tour a good idea?

 We sat down in a busy local restaurant to try some delicious barbecued meats.

-There were the usual meats, but also some that tourists might otherwise have never tried.
+There were the usual meats and some that tourists might otherwise have never tried.
 All were delicious!

 As we shared a table with a vegetarian couple, we had the chance to try the vegetarian dishes on offer.
 We sampled morning glory and Banh Khot.